surifirstpin/biplus_documentation/docs/DataRun.md

+Visualisation access the data and allows you to perform data analysis with slice and dice of report information with pictorial representation.

 ## Selecting Fields from different mapped views

-Visualisation access the data and allows you to perform data analysis with slice and dice of report information with pictorial representation.

-Open the visualisation section then
-Select the project and model for which you want to explore the data.
+Under visualization section, Select the project and model for which you want to explore the data.
 Visualisation sections contains Dimension and measures which acts as fundamental building blocks  for a query **1.** Select the data fields from the list to create a visualisation.
 **2.** Click on Run Button.